julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 ```

 - The email is a lie.
 Instead we need to use the given [git repository](https://git.webis.de/code-teaching/readings/information-retrieval-ss20-leipzig) to extract the arguments.
+- The [args.me corpus](https://zenodo.org/record/3734893) can be downloaded as .json files online.
+However, we should be able to

 ### Questions

 - IIUC, we need to restrict the retrieval and construction of the search engine to the list of given topics.
 - `Dataset Touche` contains a file named `topics.xml` with 50 topics.
 Are these the topics we need to implement?
+- Do we need to parse this xml in our source code?
 - What are we supposed to do with the other data sets?
 - Why are the topics structured this way?
 Are we supposed to use that structure when building the index?
 - What is a baseline retrieval?
 How are we supposed to use/implement the API?